OfficeDev/VBA-content/VBA/Excel-VBA/articles/exporting-a-range-to-a-table-in-a-word-document.md

 # Exporting a Range to a Table in a Word Document

-This example takes the range A1:A10 on Sheet 1 and exports it to the first table in an existing Word document named &;quot;Table Report&;quot;.
+This example takes the range A1:A10 on Sheet 1 and exports it to the first table in an existing Word document named 'Table Report'.

  **Sample code provided by:** Dennis Wallentin,[VSTO & .NET & Excel](http://xldennis.wordpress.com/)